ThomasMeli/Data_Interactive_Learning/README.md

 Some of the best educational/visualization tools I've seen for learning data science.
 I prioritize quality over quantity so will only post the best of the best that I find here.

 The resources below are selected by the following criteria:
-* Explained in simple language without dumbing things down.
+* Explained in simple language while still explaining the math without dumbing it down.
-*
+* Usually the have some kind of animation or interactive component.
+* The visual concepts are presented clearly and unambiguously.

+If you have a resource

 ## Explorable Learning Theory
 * http://worrydream.com/ExplorableExplanations/